A Live Coal in the Sea: Plot summary

-Camilla celebrates a long and wonderful life with her friends and family when she is presented with an award for lifetime achievement.
-But her son's snide comments at the event stir up trouble which led to Camilla's granddaughter, Raffi, demanding answers about her family history.
-Camilla relives her younger days as she attempts to give Raffi the answers she seeks.
+Camilla celebrates her life with friends and family when she receives a lifetime achievement award.
+However, her son's snide comments at the event stir up trouble, leading her granddaughter, Raffi, to demand answers about their family history.
+Camilla revisits her past to give Raffi the answers she seeks.

 Camilla's story begins when she is an astronomy student in college.
 Her life has been peaceful until her mother, Rose, visits her on campus and promptly has sex with one of her professors, which Camilla accidentally sees.
 As she tries to get away, she bumps into a young man named Mac Xanthakos, who is volunteering at a local church, while training to be an Episcopalian priest.
 Mac invites Camilla in to talk and have a cup of tea, at which point, Camilla sadly explains about her mother.
 This event leads to a friendship between Camilla and Mac.
 A romance blooms between the pair but Mac suddenly pulls away.
 Camilla is left saddened and confused.
 She continues her education and devotes herself to her work.
 Then suddenly, Mac reappears and asks Camilla to marry him.
 Camilla accepts.

 Mac introduces Camilla to his wonderful and wise parents.
 They accept Camilla as their own daughter and Camilla begins to feel like she belongs with them.
 She and Mac are married and Mac begins to work at a church in a small town.
 Camilla becomes pregnant.
 The happiness ends in devastation when Camilla's pregnancy ends in miscarriage.
 Her pain is deepened when Camilla's parents announce they are expecting another child.
 Camilla becomes pregnant a second time.
 But once again disaster strikes.
 Rose is in a car accident and is killed.
 Before she dies, doctors are able to deliver her baby by c-section.
 The baby, a boy, needs a blood transfusion and Rafferty attempts to donate.
 When doctors compare the blood types, they discover a terrible truth.
 The baby is not Rafferty's.
 The true father of the baby is unknown.